vapor-ware/synse-docs/docs/sdk/user/configuration.plugin.md

 ### Overriding Config Location

-The plugin configuration can be specified off of the default search path.
+The plugin configuration may be specified off of the default search paths.
 In this case, the plugin will need to be told where the config file is.
 This can be done with the `PLUGIN_CONFIG` environment variable.
 For example, if the configuration file were in `/tmp/cfg`: